TaherehZarratEhsan/starter-hugo-academic/content/home/experience.md

         Research and python implementation of:

         * Research and application of machine learning, deep learning, pattern recognition and its application for computer vision
-        * Programming implementation of various image processing techniques such as object detection, tracking, motion estimation, segmentation, feature extraction, feature matching, and optimization
+        * Programming implementation of various image processing techniques for abnormal human behaviour detection such as object detection, motion estimation, segmentation, feature extraction, feature matching, and optimization

 design: